web-archive-group/WAHR/walkthroughs/README.md

 # Walkthroughs

-## Shine-Walkthrough.md
+## WebArchive-Discovery-and-Shine-Doc.md

-In preparation, aiming to deploy by 25 May 2015.
 Walking users through how to get a local version of the UK Web Archive's Shine browser working on a collection of WARCs.

 ## Warcbase-on-OSX.md